SivkovAV/LimitSizeMapCache/README.md

 ### Overview
+`LimitSizeMapCache` is associative array with a fixed maximum number of items (elements).
+`LimitSizeMapCache` is designed to store the most frequently used items.
+This means that the `LimitSizeMapCache` remembers how long ago each of its item was used (written or read).
-`LimitSizeMapCache` is associative array with a fixed maximum number of items (elements). it's convenient to use this as cache for any kind of associative arrays.
+It's convenient to use this as cache for any kind of associative arrays.
 `LimitSizeMapCache` is thread safe.
 `LimitSizeMapCache` based on `scala.collection.immutable.Map` and `cats.effect.concurrent.Ref` so it's work without locks.

-like any associative array, this array is designed to store key-value pairs of elements.
+Like any associative array, this array is designed to store key-value pairs of elements.
 `Key` - is unique value for all items stored in `LimitSizeMapCache`.
 `Value` - user value stored in `LimitSizeMapCache`.